ama542blake/groover/docs/Notation.md

 *2* - mid tom
 *3* - floor tom

-TODO: this is worder horribly
+TODO: this is worded horribly
 The space character behaves differently in chord mode than in disparate mode.
 Here, the space character effectively movus through time.
 To represent the absence of any notes at a point in time, the underscore character *_* is used.
 The order of characters in each grouping does not matter, e.g., "hk" is the same as "kh".

 ### Examples